-The content you put up there on regular basis is to promote your business and to showcase your expertise to potential customers.
-This is necessary for marketing yourself to people whom might be interested in your services.
+The content you put up there regularly is to promote your business and showcase your expertise to potential customers.
+This is necessary for marketing yourself to people interested in your services.

-I don’t think this idea as to be one of your passion?
-Is just an opportunity that presents itself and the thinking of a businessman.
+I don’t think this idea has to be one of your passions.
+It is just an opportunity that presents itself and the thinking of a businessman.

-Bloggers who follow this path to start their blog may or may not really know what blogging is all about when jumping into it.
+Bloggers who follow this path to start their blog may or may not know what blogging is all about when they jump into it.

-It takes more of marketing, social media marketing, word of mouth, SEO, etc. At least one should know the basis of all these to build a blog that is popular and command authority.
-But the passionate blogger refuse to accept this fact.
-He fundamentally believes that the key to achieve success with blogs lies in content creation alone.
+But the passionate blogger refuses to accept this fact.
+He believes that the key to success with blogs lies in content creation alone.

 I saw two downsides to this path of starting a blog:

-#1.
-What If There is no Market For What Your Passion is?
+1. What If There is no Market For What You’re Passionate About?

-Not all niches or internet business model has a hungry market waiting to hear what you have to say.
-Using keyword tools will give you a clear understanding of what am talking about.
+Not all niches or internet business models have a hungry market waiting to hear what you say.
+Using keyword tools will give you a clear understanding of what I am talking about.

 You need to validate your idea or passion for both profitability and public acceptance.